mihairaulea/atlas/README.md

 The world is a graph.
 Here's the graph technology that allows one to extract, transform and load it.
 Also, methods to query and analyse it.
 Batteries included.

+This software aims to make it simple to parse, import and analyze Geo data, and apply various network analytics, such as road topology and city connectivity.
+It uses geo hashing to index geo points.

+Work in progress.

 # Install

 Clone this repo, and run gradle build.

 # Features

 * Gis data abstractions.
-Core methods to parse, filter, transform it and write it to the database.
+Core methods to parse, filter, transform and write to Neo4j database.
 * Clearly defined data for OSM entities
 * Parsing and filtering of OSM data based on Java Stream API
 * Importing OpenStreetMap data
 * CRUD Neo4j methods for Node, Way and Relation
 * Geohash indexing

-In the lab:

 * Database transformers: contract the graph, link interesting entities with easy predicates, remove unneccessary entities, summarize information
 * GIS operations
 * Network analysis tools